Written and Edited By: MarkEAW

 The HUD data Display and in-game chat messages can become small and

-hard to read at much higher resolutions.
-You can fix that in v1.2 with
+hard to read when resolution is set much higher.
+You can workaround that in v1.2 with

-a single patch / add-on combo that increases the size of the text with
+a single patch and add-on combo that increases the size of the text with a Large

-and 'Hexedited Patches Help Document', to read the HUD FONTS
+HUD font.
+Read my 'Hexedited Patches Help Document', about HUD FONTS

 - Pilot Map At Higher Res: